Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Experiments and results

 \subsection{Experiment settings}

 First, we use AISHELL-1 as the supervised dataset and treat AISHELL-2 and WenetSpeech as unsupervised data.
-Initially 1k hour of WenetSpeech data are randomly selected to match the size of AISHELL-2.
-And then the size of WenetSpeech data is increased up to 4k hour to test the degree of saturation for unsupervised data.
-Eventually, we switch the supervised dataset to AISHELL-2 to test the performances of our data selection strategy on industrial level supervised dataset.
+Initially 1k hours of WenetSpeech data are randomly selected to match the size of AISHELL-2.
+And then the size of WenetSpeech data is increased up to 4k hours to test the degree of saturation for unsupervised data.
+Eventually, we switch the supervised dataset to AISHELL-2 to evaluate the performances of our data selection strategy on industrial-level supervised datasets.
+The upper bound of data ratio for supervised and unsupervised data is set to 1:9.

 The neural structures for both teacher and student models are the same, which is a 16-layer Conformer model \cite{conformer}.
 Our language model is a 5-gram model with corpus contains training texts as well as extra wiki texts.
 All experiments are conducted in WeNet toolkit \cite{yao2021wenet} and NVIDIA A100 GPUs.
 We perform 7 iterations of NST with and without data selection strategy on WenetSpeech and 5 iterations on AISHELL2.